SER2021Call for Proposals

 - Scientific merit, with emphasis on new research results, cutting-edge developments, novel perspectives, and innovative or interdisciplinary approaches

-- Clear relevance to the conference theme (Reclaim, Restore, Rewild) and its ecological, social or cultural dimensions
+- Clear relevance to the conference theme and thematic series

 - Broad applicability for restoration professionals working in a variety of contexts, ecosystems, or geographical locations